What to Do If Dishwasher Doesn’t Fit Under the Counter

 The first step in installing a dishwasher under the counter is to remove the old appliance.
 You can do this by following the instructions on the packaging.
 Make sure to read the installation instructions before beginning.

-Step 2: After you’ve figured out the height of the counter, you need to determine how tall your dishwasher is.
+• Step 2: After figuring out the counter’s height, you need to determine how tall your dishwasher is.
 Standard built-in dishwashers sit approximately 34.5 inches off the floor, requiring a small gap slide under the counter.

 Do All Dishwashers Fit the Same?